ikopyna/UseCase7/README.md

 # StudentConverterTest Description
 StudentConverterTest class consist of tests for StudentConverter class.
+All of the tests use constant variables for each of the cases.
 Current implementation covers several test scenarious for ConvertStudents method:
 - High Achiever case.
 - Exceptional Young High Achiever case.